UWPCEPy330/auto-grader/README.md

 ## Security Notice

 By running this script you're giving your students arbitrary execution under your user on your machine.
 It might be wise to run this script under a new user on your machine, or within a virtual machine.
-In this case, be sure to set up ssh credentials for this new user.